meDracula/ctf-labsess/ctf1/README.md

 This tool supports multiple protocols but in this engagement, as the name of the CTF (SSH Brutus) can be guessed that it will be using SSH protocol.

 ## Privilege escalation
+Privilege escalation is using a design flaw, misconfiguration or bug to gain unauthorized privileged access into a system.

+There are two primary types of privilege escalation:
+1. Horizontal privilge escalation
+2. Vertical privilege escalation

+With **horizontal privilege escalation**, a user account or process has already been compromised by the attacker.
+But through some means, using horizontal another user account with a similar level of privileges can be gained.

+With **vertical privilege escalation**, a user account with greater privileges is compromised by a lower-level user account.
+This can be done by a multitude of means.
+It all depends on the system and its design and configuration.

+In short, horizontal privilege escalation involves gaining access to accounts with privileges similar to the original accounts.
+By contrast, vertical privilege involves gaining access to accounts with more privileges and permissions.

 ### Sudo
 ### External Resources
 - [GTFOBins](https://gtfobins.github.io/)
+-

+## Resources
+- [CrowdStrike ]